Pakistan Railways: Units and divisions

 Pakistan Railways has three functional units: operations, manufacturing and welfare and special initiatives.
 The operations unit is divided into three main departments.
 The Infrastructure Department oversees civil engineering, signaling, telecommunications, design and the directorate of property.
 The Mechanical Engineering Department oversees mechanical engineering, purchasing, stores and electrical engineering, and the Traffic Department oversees passenger facilities, operations, marketing and the directorate of information technology.
 Several smaller departments, including personnel, railway police, planning, legal affairs, public relations and the Pakistan Railways Academy, are also part of the operations unit.
-The railway has eight territorial operating divisions: Karachi, Lahore, Multan, Peshawar, Quetta, Rawalpindi, Sukkur and Gwadar.
-Gawadar Division is not yet operational.
-In addition to these 8 divisions, one division is non operating division which is Mughulpura Division, Lahore.
-This division is, primarily, engaged with maintenance of rolling stock.

-Pakistan Railways Divisions

-The Railways has 8 Regional Operating Divisions:
+The railway has seven territorial operating divisions: